 - Students selected for these awards will need to comply with the college's clearance process (usually one month prior to departure) before they can travel.

 - Only continuing students are eligible.
 Sorry, graduating seniors may not apply for a summer opportunity following graduation.

-Students apply for project support by submitting an application to the Undergraduate Research Center, located in the Library, 2nd floor, Old Wing, Room 253A.
+Students apply for project support by submitting an application to the Undergraduate Research Center.

 - The Cover Sheet must be completed, including an endorsement by a faculty member.
 The student and sponsor signatures indicate that the proposal was written by the student.

 - The application form must be accompanied by a project proposal, approximately three to four pages, written by the student, explaining the nature of the work, its significance and interest as an academic activity, and the intercultural or international aspects of the project.
 In general, proposals should contain a clear research question, and a methodology to answer that question.
 Literature citations should be included where appropriate (for tables and figures as well as quotes).
-The application should also address how the student plans to contact the needed resources or subjects and indicate that this process has begun.
+If applicable, the application should also address how the student plans to contact the needed resources or subjects.
 Pursuant to federal law and College policy, all research involving human subjects must be reviewed and approved by the College’s Human Subjects Research Review Committee (HSRRC) before any funding is released and before work begins on the project.
 We recommend that students begin this process early.

 - Include a one-two page personal statement describing prior work which prepares the student for the proposed project and the importance of the proposed activity to the student's intellectual or professional development.

-- A letter of support from a faculty member is required.
-This letter should discuss the academic merits of the proposal, the preparation of the student, and the involvement of the mentor in writing the proposal and supervising the analysis of the results.
+- A recommendation form from a faculty member is required.
+Faculty mentors should discuss the academic merits of the proposal, the preparation of the student, and the involvement of the mentor in writing the proposal and supervising the analysis of the results.

 - A one-page budget for the project is also required.
-The budget should include an itemized list of all costs of the project and all the sources of funding which may be available, including departmental support, faculty grants and self-help as well as the amount requested from the Richter-ASP fund.
+The budget should include an itemized list of all costs of the project and all the sources of funding which may be available, including departmental support, faculty grants and self-help as well as the amount requested from the ASP Research Travel Abroad fund.
 Include only those items which must be purchased expressly for this project.
-In general, the purchase of permanent equipment or books cannot be supported by Richter-ASP grants.
-Any non-consumable equipment thats is approved by the URC will become college property at the conclusion of the project.
+In general, the purchase of permanent equipment or books cannot be supported.
+Any non-consumable equipment that is approved by the URC will become college property at the conclusion of the project.
 Because funds for this program are extremely limited, all proposals should include alternative funding options for a significant portion of the total cost.
 Travel costs (airfare, hotel, meals), supplies, and other expenses may be funded by these grants.

-Proposal must be printed on 8.5" x 11" paper, single sided, 1.5 spaced, with 1" margins and type font no smaller than 11 point.
+Proposal must be printed on 8.5" x 11" paper, single sided, 1.5 spaced, with 1" margins and a font type no smaller than 11 point.
 Please paperclip your complete proposal in the order listed above.
 Do not staple.
-Advisor’s letter may be sent separately.
+Advisor’s recommendation form may be sent separately.

 If work on this project has received college support in the past (e.g. Summer Research Program, faculty grant, or an earlier ASP award), please note the amount and source of past support.

-Students who are approved for travel must log on to the Terra Dotta System available on the IPO website to complete travel-related forms and waivers.
+Clearance: Students who are approved for travel must log on to the Terra Dotta System available on the IPO website to complete travel-related forms and waivers.
 No ASP Research Travel checks will be released until the Waiver and Release process is complete!
 For questions about the required Waivers and Release forms, please contact the IPO office.
 In addition, travel checks for projects requiring Human Subjects or approval by another Institutional Review Board will not be released until that approval has been granted.

 After your research:

-Returning students must make some sort of public presentation about their research experience abroad upon their return to campus.
-This can be in the form of a class presentation, an article in the Occidental Weekly, or other presentations approved by the URC.
-If you are a continuing student and will be back in the Fall semester you can present at the annual Southern California Conference for Undergraduate Research (SCCUR) in November.
+Students are encouraged to make some sort of public presentation about their research experience abroad upon their return to campus.
+This can be in the form of an article in the Occidental Weekly or they can opt to present at the annual Southern California Conference for Undergraduate Research (SCCUR) in November.

-A written report on the work at its conclusion is also required.
+A written report on the work at its conclusion is required.
 This report must consist of a one paragraph abstract, a four to five page summary of the project activities and results, a budget report accounting for all expenses up to the amount of the award.
 The boarding passes and receipts can be dropped off at the URC separately.
 A copy of the email or other announcement of the public presentation should be forwarded to the URC prior to the event.
 Particular attention should be paid to answering the research question posed in the proposal, or explaining why it could not be answered.
-These reports should be submitted by e-mail to email@example.com and should be copied to the mentor within one month of the travel completion date.
+These reports should be submitted by e-mail to firstname.lastname@example.org and should be copied to the mentor within one month of the travel completion date.